36. Synchronizing with Link, Tempo Follower, and MIDI

 Note that the metronome’s recording count-in cannot be used when Link is enabled.

-In most cases, Link will work without issues as soon as it is enabled and will provide reliable synchronization under all conditions.
-If you have further questions or run into issues, we recommend checking out the Link FAQ in the Knowledge Base.
+Link generally works without issues as soon as it is enabled and provides reliable synchronization in most scenarios.
+If you run into any problems, check out the Link FAQ in the Knowledge Base.

 You might encounter situations where a Link connection or MIDI Clock are not available.
 Or, sometimes you might prefer not to use a rigid, computer-generated clock.
 For example, you might like Live’s tempo to follow the natural push and pull of a drummer in your band, or you might be trying to synchronize to a set of turntables during a DJ performance.
 This is where Tempo Follower comes in.
 Tempo Follower analyzes an incoming audio signal in real-time and interprets its tempo, allowing Live to follow along and keep in time.